 Mold and Mildew Removal Tips

-In most cases water is the primary reason for mildew and mold formation, but in others finding the source can be a real challenge.
-The following tips aim to give you some insight into what you can do find it and eliminate it.
+In most cases, water is the primary reason for mildew and mold formation, but in others finding the source can be a real challenge.
+The following tips aim to give you some insight into where you can find it and eliminate it.
 We begin with the first one:

 Testing of spots